-- (f) The prosecution of the offense or offenses for which the person was arrested or the prosecution of any other offense or offenses would be jeopardized by the immediate release of the person arrested. - (g) There is a reasonable likelihood that the offense or offenses would continue or resume, or that the safety of persons or property would be imminently endangered by the release of the person arrested. - (h) The person arrested demands to be taken before a magistrate or has refused to sign the notice to appear. - (i) There is reason to believe that the person would not appear at the time and place specified in the notice to appear.
+- (e) There are one or more outstanding arrest warrants for the person or failures to appear in court on previous misdemeanor citations that have not been resolved (see Misdemeanor Warrants elsewhere in this policy). - (f) The person could not provide satisfactory evidence of personal identification. - If a person released on citation does not have satisfactory identification in his/her possession, a right thumbprint or fingerprint should be obtained on the citation form. - (g) The prosecution of the offense or offenses for which the person was arrested or the prosecution of any other offense or offenses would be jeopardized by the immediate release of the person arrested. - (h) There is a reasonable likelihood that the offense or offenses would continue or resume, or that the safety of persons or property would be imminently endangered by the release of the person arrested. - (i) The person arrested demands to be taken before a magistrate or has refused to sign the notice to appear. - (j) There is reason to believe that the person would not appear at the time and place specified in the notice to appear.
 The basis for this determination shall be specifically documented.
-Reasons may include: - 1.
-Previous failure to appear is on record - 2.
-The person lacks ties to the area, such as a residence, job or family - 3.
-Unusual circumstances lead the officer responsible for the release of prisoners to conclude that the suspect should be held for further investigation
+An arrest warrant or failure to appear that is currently pending shall constitute reason to believe that the person will not appear.
+Other reasons may include: - (a) Previous failure to appear is on record - (b) The person lacks ties to the area, such as a residence, job, or family - (c) Unusual circumstances lead the officer responsible for the release of prisoners to conclude that the suspect should be held for further investigation